cdfoundation/foundation/CDF Outreach Committee Charter.md

 ## Meeting Cadence

-The Outreach Committee will have 3 monthly meetings.
+The OC will have 3 monthly meetings.

 ### TOC Project syncs